piepdx/pie-cookbook/drafts/working-draft-tactical.md

 This sort of focus can hamstring accelerators and incubators who may see promise or opportunity in verticals or companies that are outside of the fund’s purview.

 Long story short, you don’t get to “experiment” with VC money.
 You get to make money.
+An Investor will only be motivated to engage with your Accelerator if it results in return on that investment.

 ## Soapbox(s)